-If you are still creating cover pages manually, let me save you a considerable amount of time and show you how to use the Cover Page feature in Microsoft Word.
+If you are still creating a cover page in Word manually, let me save you a considerable amount of time and show you how to use the Cover Page feature instead.
 You will be creating professional-looking cover pages with your own customised text in under 60 seconds.

 Microsoft Word includes numerous cover page designs which are pre-defined templates, displayed in a gallery.
 These designs provide areas for text, dates and images that you can customise to suit your own needs.
 You can also access more designs from Office.com, or create your own custom design to save for use in the future.